Town of Boone to give away 150 trees for Earth First Friday

 BOONE — Join the town of Boone in celebrating Earth First Friday from 5 to 8 p.m. on April 1.
 The public is invited to the Jones House lawn to learn how Boone is prioritizing programs that promote sustainability through water conservation, tree canopy development, alternative energy, local food systems and climate awareness.

-Earth First Friday may be on Aprils Fool Day, but the town of Boone doesn’t joke around when it comes to its commitment to sustainability and its ambitious goals to pursue climate neutrality and address climate change.
-In fact, as of February of this year, Boone is the first city in the state of North Carolina to generate all of its municipal energy.
-In January 2021, the town of Boone created the position of Sustainability and Special Projects Manager, a role filled by George Santucci, who brought with him a wealth of experience that includes 15 years as director of the New River Conservancy.
-Since that time, the town has advanced leaps and bounds in exploring green energy sources, improving water quality and stream restoration, promoting climate action, supporting local food sources and championing resilient city planning and affordable housing.
+Earth First Friday may be on Aprils Fool Day, but the Town of Boone doesn’t joke around when it comes to its commitment to sustainability and its ambitious goals to pursue climate neutrality and address climate change.
+In fact, as of February of this year, Boone is the first city in the state of North Carolina to generate all of its municipal electricity from renewable energy sources.
+What’s more, the Town of Boone has set ambitious but attainable goals towards achieving carbon neutrality and transitioning to 100% clean renewable energy.

 2022 marks the town of Boone’s Sesquicentennial celebration, and likewise April is the 150th celebration of Arbor Day.
 In honor of this occasion, the town of Boone’s Sustainability Department will be giving away 150 trees native to Western NC, along with information sheets on appropriate care.